 The global anti-money laundering (AML) and countering the financing of terrorism (CFT) landscape ultimately raise tremendous stakes for financial institutions.
 International regulations influenced by standards like The Financial Action Task Force (*FATF) are now implemented in national laws encompassing strong directives like AML 4 and preventive measures like "KYC" (know your customer) for customer identification.

 Anti-Money Laundering Directive

-In Europe, the fourth Anti-Money Laundering (AML4) directive entered into force in June 2017, with a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.
+the fourth Anti-Money Laundering (AML4) directive entered into force in June 2017, with a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.